 The Machane Yehuda Market is often called “the shuk” and is Jerusalem’s most famous market.
 There are more than 250 venders who sell everything from fresh produce to pet supplies.
 The market is open every day but Friday evening and Saturday.
 The busiest day is Friday, when all the locals are there picking up their food for Shabbat dinner.
 The market also has a number of restaurants and chill bars worth checking out.

 Like all cities, Jerusalem has a big mall housing most major Israeli brands.
-This mall is one of the largest in the Middle East with 260 stores and is located outside of the downtown part of West Jerusalem.
-It has a wide selection of stores and is located near Yad Vashem and the Israel Museum.
+This mall is one of the largest in the Middle East, with a wide selection of 260 stores, and is located outside of the downtown part of West Jerusalem near Yad Vashem and the Israel Museum.

 The First Station is an outdoor mall located on the site of the old train station in Jerusalem.
 This has become a very popular spot for locals and tourists and many festivals are also held here.
-First station features a number of shops, kiosks, restaurants and daily activities for children.
+First station features a number of shops, kiosks, restaurants, and daily activities for children.
 It is worth walking around the area, even if only to do some window shopping and people watching.

 The Old City Bazaar